hoangdv05/EFKD/README.md

 ### Model weights

-We provide the learn weights in the following.
+We provide the learned weights in the following.

 | Datasets | Teacher Weight | Student Weight |
 |----------|----------------|----------------|